-- Kochikame: A chapter of begins with a police officer showing his new Porsche to the main characters.
-They were skeptical at for costing only a million yen.
+- Kochikame: A chapter begins with a police officer showing his new Porsche to the main characters.
+They were skeptical about it costing only a million yen.
 It turns out be a Daihatsu with a Porsche exterior.
-They went to the dealer who happen to sell faux high value cars with economy car interiors using names such as, "Porschu", "Furrari", and "BNW".
+They went to the dealer, who happens to sell faux high-value cars with economy car interiors using names such as, "Porschu", "Furrari", and "BNW".

 - One episode of Sgt.
 Frog had Keroro hoping to get his hands on an old knock-off Gundam model kit called "Dangale" ("Gundumm Action Robot Team" in the Funimation dub).
 Dangale is actually based on a real-life line of Gundam knock-offs called Gangale, or Gungal.
 As with Dangale in the show, Gungal models are actually sought after collector's items because they're so rare.

 - In one chapter of Alyosha!, Alyosha seemingly wins a PS3 at a carnival game and gives it to her friend Ryunosuke.
 Upon closer examination, he discovers it's a "P53", a Chinese knockoff with 53 games built into the console.

 - This is one of the running gags associated with both China and Hong Kong in Axis Powers Hetalia.

-- In the Diamond and Pearl arc of Pokémon, Team Rocket takes advantage of the Pokétch craze by churning out counterfeit Pokétches, which turn out to have mind control properties over the town's Pokémon.
+- In the Diamond and Pearl arc, Team Rocket takes advantage of the Pokétch craze by churning out counterfeit Pokétches, which turn out to have mind control properties over the town's Pokémon.
 Dawn gets a real Pokétch at the end of the episode.